alexdobin/STAR/docs/STARsolo.md

 soloCellFilter              CellRanger2.2 3000 0.99 10
     string(s):              cell filtering type and parameters
+                            None            ... do not output filtered cells TopCells        ... only report top cells by UMI count, followed by the exact number of cells CellRanger2.2   ... simple filtering of CellRanger 2.2.
-                            CellRanger2.2   ... simple filtering of CellRanger 2.2, followed by three numbers: number of expected cells, robust maximum percentile for UMI count, maximum to minimum ratio for UMI count
+                                                Can be followed by numbers: number of expected cells, robust maximum percentile for UMI count, maximum to minimum ratio for UMI count
-                            TopCells        ... only report top cells by UMI count, followed by the exact number of cells None            ... do not output filtered cells
+                                                The harcoded values are from CellRanger: nExpectedCells=3000;  maxPercentile=0.99;  maxMinRatio=10
+                            EmptyDrops_CR   ...
+EmptyDrops filtering in CellRanger flavor.
+Please cite the original EmptyDrops paper: A.T.L Lun et al, Genome Biology, 20, 63 (2019): https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1662-y
+                                                Can be followed by 10 numeric parameters:  nExpectedCells   maxPercentile   maxMinRatio   indMin   indMax   umiMin   umiMinFracMedian   candMaxN   FDR   simN
+                                                The harcoded values are from CellRanger:             3000            0.99            10    45000    90000      500               0.01      20000  0.01  10000

 soloOutFormatFeaturesGeneField3	"Gene Expression"
 	string(s):				field 3 in the Gene features.tsv file.
 If "-", then no 3rd field is output.
 ```